Pranav-7/Coral_Test/DRAFT1.md

 For this guide, we'll use:

-1. Coral Interface Agent – The Coral Interface Agent is the main interface for receiving user instructions, coordinating multi-agent tasks, and logging conversations via the terminal.
+**1. Coral Interface Agent** – The Coral Interface Agent is the main interface for receiving user instructions, coordinating multi-agent tasks, and logging conversations via the terminal.

-2. Human-In-Loop Agent – A communication agent that waits for messages from other agents and responds with requested fun content(joke/quote/fact).
+**2. Human-In-Loop Agent** – A communication agent that waits for messages from other agents and responds with requested fun content(joke/quote/fact).

-3. OpenDeepResearch Agent – The Open Deep Research agent is an open-source AI assistant that automates in-depth research and report generation via multi-agent workflows, supporting web search, structured reporting, human feedback, and API/LLM integration.
+**3. OpenDeepResearch Agent** – The Open Deep Research agent is an open-source AI assistant that automates in-depth research and report generation via multi-agent workflows, supporting web search, structured reporting, human feedback, and API/LLM integration.

 We'll run them with a Coral backend (`coral-server`) and visualize everything with the Coral Debugging UI (`coral-dbg`).